Cephra/blog/content/posts/from-functional-to-sql.md

 +++
 title = "From Functional to SQL" date = 2024-06-27 00:54:49+02:00
-summary = "This post demonstrates how to calculate the average value of a meter over time using SQL, highlighting its advantages in performing calculations directly on large datasets."
+summary = "This post demonstrates how to calculate the normalized value of a meter type over time using SQL, highlighting its advantages in performing calculations directly on large datasets."
 +++

-In my previous post, I discussed a functional approach to solving the problem of calculating the average value of a meter over time.
+In my previous post, I discussed a functional approach to solving the problem of calculating the normalized value of a meter type over time.
 However, not all data processing tasks can be solved using programming languages alone.
 In this post, I'll show you how to achieve the same result using SQL.

 ```sql
 create or replace view v_value_stats as